Sydney, NSW, Australia

-Michaela Gleave is a contemporary artist currently living and working in Sydney, Australia.
-Gleave’s conceptually driven practice spans numerous mediums and platforms, including digital and online works, installation, performance, photography, sculpture and video.
-Gleave’s projects question our relationship to time, matter and space, focusing in particular on the changing intersections between art, science and society.
+Michaela Gleave is an artist based in Bediagal/Wangal Country, Sydney, Australia.
+Gleave’s conceptual practice spans numerous mediums and platforms including digital and online works, installation, performance, photography, sculpture, and video.
+Her projects question the nature of reality and our innate relationship to time, matter, and space, focusing particularly on the changing intersections between art, science, and society.

 A Galaxy of Suns

 A Galaxy of Suns is a spectacular 32-part choir performance that ‘sings’ the stars as they rise and set over 360˚ of the horizon.
 Tracking the Earth’s motions through space, the work documents in real-time the audience’s precise position in relation to the stars, sonifying stellar data in a unique celebration of the majesty and beauty of the cosmos.